Is Lack of Empathy a Sign of Mental Illness? Causes Explained

 How does AMFM treat conditions involving empathy deficits?

-AMFM provides specialized residential treatment through comprehensive, evidence-based approaches.
-Our multidisciplinary teams combine individual therapy, group interventions, medication management, and skills training tailored to each person’s needs.
+AMFM provides specialized residential treatment through evidence-based approaches.
+Our multidisciplinary teams combine individual therapy, group interventions, medication management, and skills training designed for each person’s needs.
 We address underlying conditions like personality disorders and trauma while building perspective-taking abilities and emotional regulation skills, supporting lasting improvements in social-emotional functioning.